ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

    The first character in a string is at index 0 and the last characters is at **length** -1.

-For the AP CS A exam, you only need to know how to use the following String methods.
-All of the String method descriptions are included in the |AP CS A Reference Sheet| that you get during the exam so you don't have to memorize these.
+For the AP CSA exam, you only need to know how to use the following String methods.
+All of the String method descriptions are included in the |AP CSA Reference Sheet| that you get during the exam so you don't have to memorize these.

     -  **int length()** method returns the number of characters in the string, including spaces and special characters like punctuation.